 We decided to avoid dirt-cheap tires and went for more familiar name brands in the tire industry with longer warranties.
 Since the Toyota Prius is a hybrid, we also considered ride silence and comfort in choosing the best cheap tires.

 1. Yokohama Avid Ascend GT

 Yokohama utilized a unique TriBLEND Compound Technology for the Avid Ascend GT.
 The compound is infused with high levels of silica and low-Tg polymers.
-This enables the tire to deliver tenacious grip over extreme hot or cold weather conditions.
+This enables the Prius tires to deliver tenacious grip over extreme hot or cold weather conditions.

 All-season tires are supposed to perform well over light snow or ice.
 The Yokohama Avid Ascend GT is one fine example.
 The tire is infused with triple 3D sipes and notched tread blocks that act as claws when driving over slippery or loose roads.
 The asymmetric tread profile is computer-optimized for a stable contact patch.
 This allows the tire to deliver perfect traction and more even wear despite changing weather conditions.